- Religion and Philosophy»

 - Paranormal Beliefs & Experiences

-Fairy Trees: Trees and Plants Inhabited by the Fay
+Fairy Trees: Trees and Plants Where Fairies Live

 The Earth's Guardians

-The belief that fairies are guardians of Mother Earth is one that permeates both modern day paganism and Celtic history.
-The fay are seen as residents and valiant protectors of trees, plants, animals, and nature in general.
-If you are curious as to which trees and plants are the fairies' favorites, I will spell it out for you in this article.
+The belief that fairies are guardians of Mother Earth is one that permeates both modern day paganism and European folklore.
+The fay are seen as residents and valiant protectors of trees, plants, animals, and all wildlife.
+It is surmised by French folklorist Claude Lecouteux that fairies may be the genius loci, or guardian spirits of place, of whom take various forms depending on the place and situation.
+If you are curious as to which trees and plants are the fairies' favorites, we will examine some of the most important in this article.

 Fairy Trees: Hawthorn

 Every friend of the fairies knows that hawthorn is especially sacred to the fay.
-In many places in Europe, people were discouraged from even touching this fairy tree out of reverence for its magickal inhabitants.
-Hawthorn trees are considered a part of the fairy tree triad next to oak and ash.
-They are thought to be particularly important to the fay because they are a representation of the three realms - underworld, middleworld, and upperworld.
-This also coincides with the pagan beliefs in the triple goddess - the maiden, mother, and crone.
+In many places in Europe, people were discouraged from even touching hawthorn out of respect for the fairies who might reside within.
+Hawthorn trees are considered a part of the fairy tree triad along with oak and ash.
+They are thought to be particularly important to the fay as a representation of the three realms - underworld, middleworld, and upperworld.
+This also parallels the pagan belief in the triple goddess - the maiden, mother, and crone.

-Hawthorn can be seen around many holy wells in Europe, particularly in Ireland and England.
-White hawthorn is said to be a favorite of the good fay, and some say that witches plant hedgerows of hawthorn near their homes to protect them from ill will and nosy neighbors.
-This fairy tree has gotten a bad rap throughout the years as it was so important to the ancient Celtic people that when the Church arose in Europe they wanted to eradicate the old Pagan ways, and this tree was one that they tried to make look evil.
-There are even legends circulating that the crown of thorns that was placed on Jesus' head was made of Hawthorn, though there is no scientific nor written evidence that this legend is true and could very well be propaganda used by the Church against the fairy tree Hawthorn.
-The Church probably also didn't like the fact that the Hawthorn tree was used during the pagan festival of Beltane, a fertility festival that celebrated the union of the god and goddess.
+Hawthorn can be seen close by many holy wells in Europe, particularly in Ireland and England.
+White hawthorn is said to be a favorite of the good fay, and some say witches plant hedgerows of hawthorn around their homes to protect them from ill will and nosy neighbors.
+Hawthorn has gotten a bad rap through the years.
+It was so important to the ancient Celtic people, when the Church came to power, they sought to eradicate the old Pagan ways.
+They tried to make anything sacred to the people look evil, including the hawthorn tree.
+There are legends that say the crown of thorns that was placed on Jesus' head was made of hawthorn, though there is no evidence to back this up.
+It could very well be propaganda used by the Church against the fairy tree.
+The Church also didn't like the fact that the hawthorn tree was a key component of the Beltane sabbat, a fertility festival that celebrated the union of the god and goddess.

 If you're lucky enough to find a Hawthorn fairy tree, leave an offering at the base of the tree or tie ribbons in its branches as gifts for the fay.